 Parents or guardians registering students will complete, with assistance in their language where feasible, the Home Language Survey (form #001) containing the three questions required by Rule 6A-6.0902.
 The HLS is found in the registration packet (unless the student's cumulative records contain a recently completed HLS from a previous school in the District).
-If there is an affirmative response on the HLS, the registrar will explain to the parents or guardians that an ESOL evaluation will take place and that they may receive information via TeleParent in their home language.
+If there is an affirmative response on the HLS, the registrar will explain to the parents or guardians that a District-approved language proficiency assessment will take place and that they may receive information via TeleParent in their home language.
 Please refer to Section 8, question #22 for information on TeleParent.